The structural distinction

 The CII amplifier

 IMO Carbon Intensity Indicator (CII) compliance is compressing the effective speed of Capesize bulk carriers.
 CII-rated vessels operating in the Lombok diversion corridor are increasingly constrained to approximately 11 knots, compared with 12–13 knots at standard laden speed.
 A nominal 4-day Lombok detour becomes approximately 4.7 effective days under CII-compliant slow steaming.
 The additional 0.7 days carries a cost of roughly $35,000 per Capesize voyage ($32k/day bunker + $18k/day charter × 0.7 days).
-Applied across approximately 600 Japan-bound Capesize iron ore voyages per year transiting Lombok in a diversion scenario, the CII amplifier adds an estimated $21 million per year in system-wide cost that does not appear in simple detour-day calculations.
+Applied across the approximately 600 Japan-bound Capesize iron ore voyages per year that already transit Lombok as their primary route (bypassing Malacca entirely), the CII amplifier represents a standing $21 million per year in system-wide cost that no toll is required to impose.
 The Narrows model accounts for CII-adjusted effective days in its Lombok cost estimates; standard industry models typically do not.

 The structural shift